 Presidio Theatre Plaza

 The Presidio Theatre Plaza is located adjacent to a historic Spanish Colonial-style building on a corner of the parade grounds that once housed a movie theater used by U.S. Army members and families who lived on the Presidio Army Base in times gone by.
 The theater complex has been recently renovated and now hosts full theatrical productions in its 600-seat house.
-The Plaza is an open-air space behind the main theater building, with access to airy reception and rehearsal rooms and a full catering kitchen.
+The Plaza is a beautifully landscaped open-air space behind the main theater building, with access to airy lobby and rehearsal rooms and a full catering kitchen.
 Behind the Plaza itself is a hilly eucalyptus grove, and beyond the building complex is a stunning view of the Golden Gate Bridge.

 A few tuition-waiver work exchanges may be available for participants.
 Inquiries for work exchanges will be entertained only after registration has begun (see below).
 Please contact the EEFC Office if you wish to be considered for a work exchange.
 We will follow up on individual work exchange requests as soon as possible.